HamSCI/hamsci_LSTID_detection/README.md

 # Example Daily Output
 ![Output of LSTID Autodetection Algorithm for 15 December 2018](20181215_curveCombo.png)

+LSTID automatic detection plot for 15 December 2018.
+- Panel (a): Heatmap of re-scaled, smoothed, and thresholded RBN, PSKRepoter, and WSPRNet data as a function of communications ground range versus time.
+Only 14 MHz band data with communications midpoints over the US (20˚ < lat < 60˚ and -160˚ < lon < -60˚) are used.
+Data are gridded in 10 km x 1 min bins.
+- Panel (b): Heatmap data from (a) with algorithm fit overlays.
+Blue line is raw detected edge; white dashed line is the final sinusoid fit with the trend added back in.
+Gray line is the 15-minute rolling coefficient of variation quality parameter.
+Green dashed vertical lines mark the start and end times used for curve fitting.
+- Panel (c): Blue line is the detrended, band-pass filtered detected edge.
+Red dashed line is the sinusoid fit to the detrended edge.
+Green dashed vertical lines mark the start and end times used for curve fitting.
+- Panel (d): Curve-fit parameters for the 2nd degree polynomial detrend fit and the sinusoid curve fit.

 # Acknowledgments
 This work was supported by NASA Grants 80NSSC21K1772, 80NSSC23K0848 and United States National Science Foundation (NSF) Grant AGS-2045755.